alexhippo/full-stack-app-with-react-rest-api/README.md

 ### `npm start`
 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view the API in the browser or an API testing platform such as Postman.
+Open [http://localhost:3000](http://localhost:3000) to view the site in the browser.